ccolinjackson/ccolinjackson.github.io/_posts/2019-03-30-Star-Wars-Scene-2.md

 <br>

 There's so much to talk about in this scene!
 First we experience what would come to be Lucas's signature opening camera move; a tilt down from the starfield.
 Camera moves in FX were integral to the goal of immersing the audience in a believable yet fantastic world.
 Some moves were obvious, like this tilt, but others were far more subtle.
-As we pan down, we see two moon above a planet.
+As we pan down, we see two moons above a planet.
 The far moon might actually be a planet, but I think both are moons since they'd be too close to Tatooine to survive the planet's gravitational pull.
 As we tilt down further, we see Tatooine proper.

 ![Tatooine](https://media.24fps.me/file/24fpsme/Scene_2/Scene2_Clip1.png){:height="90%" width="90%"}